-All lots will be sold subject to the Conditions of Sale as printed on the catalogue cover.
+All lots will be sold subject to the Conditions of Sale as printed on the catalogue.
 Bidders are strongly advised to read them carefully.

-Lambert Smith Hampton will only accept payment from and permit removal of lots purchased by the successful purchaser or their duly appointed agent.
+Landwood Group will only accept payment from and permit removal of lots purchased by the successful purchaser or their duly appointed agent confirmed in writing.

-(c) Full details of their national bank and their UK corresponding bank.
+Full details of their national bank and their corresponding bank.

 Please also ensure that:

-(f) The country has no import licence restrictions or a restriction on currency allocation.
+The country has no import licence restriction on currency allocation.

-(g) The country has no prolonged inspection procedure, which might cause excessive delay in allowing your goods to be imported.
+The country has no prolonged inspection procedure, which may cause excessive delay in allowing your goods to be imported.

-(i) You employ a reputable freight-forwarding organisation.
+You employ a reputable freight-forwarding organisation.
 Please note that many of the machinery removal companies in this country are not necessarily freight forwarders.
-We will be pleased to advise accordingly.

-(a) We will not allow removal of any Lot from the Sale site until our Accounts Department has received notification from our bankers that your payment has been properly cleared in full.
-Monies must be transferred to ourselves within the time stated in the “Notice to Purchasers”
+We will not allow removal of any lot from the site until our accounts department has received notification from our bankers that your payment has been properly cleared in full.
+Monies must be transferred to ourselves within the time stated.